I think many people who are trying to train a Newfoundland dog for the first time get a little overwhelmed and rightfully so.

 It’s a Newfoundland and it’s like no other dog that you’ve ever had or trained.

-Here are 10 tips that might help you with training your Newfoundland.
+Here are 10 tips that might help you when training your Newfoundland.

 Know your facts about the Newfoundland and remember that Newfies are smart.

-Crazy smart and they need to use their brains daily or they are going to get into trouble and by trouble, I mean chew your table, eat the butter off the counter, open the fridge, knock you over.
+They are crazy smart and they need to use their brains daily or they are going to get into trouble and by trouble, I mean chew your table, eat the butter off the counter, open the fridge, and knock you over.

 Puppies and young Newfoundlands will find a way to keep themselves occupied if you don’t so training should happen daily and not just when it’s convenient for you.

 Newfies learn fast and then get bored so if they get it, move on and don’t bore them.

 Again, Newfies learn fast and they can learn the wrong thing just as fast as they can learn the correct thing.

 Set them up for success and not failure.